Continuum Limit of Dendritic Deposition: Results and Discussion

-This connection motivates us to analyze the transition by following the standard equilibrium protocol.
-Specifically, we examine the scale of the divergence and the associated prefactor \cite{newmanMonteCarloMethods1999}.
+Motivated by this connection, we characterize the functional form and prefactor of the CTD transition's divergence in 2D as if we were following the standard equilibrium protocol \cite{newmanMonteCarloMethods1999}.
 Fig.~\ref{fig:scaling}(e) shows the height of the peak in the derivative, $\max|\DF'|$, as a function of the \textda number.
 The line of best fit suggests that this quantity diverges logarithmically with a prefactor of $-0.15$ ($95\%$CI of $[-0.16, -0.14]$).
 However, since the range of values in the figure is relatively small, it is not possible to distinguish between a logarithmic and a power-law divergence.
-The latter case leads to a best-fit exponent with the same value as the logarithmic prefactor, $-0.15$ with a $95\%$CI of $[-0.16, -0.14]$.
-Figs.~\ref{fig:3d_scaling}(b) and (e) show that the CTD transition also becomes increasingly sharp in 3D, though we do not yet have enough points to evaluate the prefactor in this dimension.
+The latter case leads to a best-fit exponent with the same value as the logarithmic prefactor, $-0.15$, with a $95\%$CI of $[-0.16, -0.14]$.
+We also plot the maximum value of the derivative, $\max|\DF'|$, versus $\Da$ for 3D deposition in Fig.~\ref{fig:3d_scaling}(e).
+Though we need more points to evaluate the prefactor, the height of the peak appears to increase in a comparable fashion in this dimension.

-Beyond a numerical characterization of the divergence of $|\DF'|$, many aspects of the finite-size scaling of the CTD transition remain unclear.
+Beyond a numerical characterization of the divergence of $|\DF'|$, many aspects of the finite-size scaling of the CTD transition still need to be clarified.
 For example, how does this divergence emerge from the microscopic dynamics?
-And how does the behavior of the transition relate to finite-size scaling in equilibrium?
-We hope to pursue these questions in the future.
+And how exactly does the behavior of the transition relate to finite-size scaling in equilibrium?